-- There's no one around for Norman to talk to.
+- There's no one around for Bowker to talk to.
 Everyone's moved away.
 His old girlfriend, Sally, is married to another man, and happy.
 His father is watching baseball on TV.

-- Norman starts another loop around the lake.
+- Bowker starts another loop around the lake.

-- Norman keeps driving through the town.
+- Bowker keeps driving through the town.
 He wants to tell it about the war, but it doesn't look like it would care.

 - He continues with how he would have told his father about the Silver Star, saying that there was a night when the Alpha Company camped in a field besides the Song Tra Bong.
 Locals told them not to camp there, that it was an evil field.
 But because the platoon had apparently never seen a horror movie, they went ahead and did it anyway.

 - By midnight, the river had overflowed, and the rain made the field all oozy.
-What's more disgusting, it turned out the field was literally a full of sewage, the village toilet.
+What's more disgusting, it turned out the field was full of sewage, the village toilet.

-- If Norman were telling the story to Sally, she would at this point be offended by the obscenity.
+- If Bowker were telling the story to Sally, she would at this point be offended by the obscenity.
 His father wouldn't, though.
 Neither would Max.

-- Norman starts his eighth loop around the lake.
+- Bowker starts his eighth loop around the lake.